High-speed rail: Closures

 The KTX Incheon International Airport to Seoul Line (operates on Incheon AREX) was closed in 2018, due to a mix of issues, including poor ridership and track sharing.
 The AREX was not constructed as high-speed rail, resulting a cap of 150 km/h on KTX service in its section.

 In China, many conventional lines upgraded up to 200 km/h had high-speed services shifted to parallel high-speed lines.
 These lines, often passing through towns and having level crossings, are still used for local trains and freight trains.
 For example, all (passenger) EMU services on the Hankou–Danjiangkou railway were routed over the Wuhan–Shiyan high-speed railway on its opening to free up capacity for freight trains on the slower railway.

+In India, the Regional Rapid Transit System (RRTS) network is being newly constructed to provide semi-high-speed rail connectivity between major cities and suburban areas.
+The RRTS corridors are designed for a maximum speed of 180 km/h, with an operational speed of up to 160 km/h.
+As these new corridors open, certain existing slower regional services, such as conventional EMU and MEMU trains, are planned for rerouting, rationalization, or reduction to prioritize the faster RRTS services.
+For example, after the opening of the Delhi–Meerut RRTS corridor, some regional services between Delhi and Meerut are expected to be scaled back to optimize operations on the new high-speed corridor.